 If every one of us were different.
 Then it would simply be impossible for me to learn this skill set of becoming more attractive.
-Every single one of my interactions has showed me that all women have a hard wired process for interacting with members of the opposite sex and have very similar responses.
+Every single one of my interactions has shown me that all women have a hard-wired process for interacting with members of the opposite sex and have very similar responses.

 Science has also discovered that there are 16 personality types that we all fit into.
 Understanding these personality types literally gives you the uncanny ability to know how to interact with each one.
 And this is purely done through constant exposure and through reference experiences of going out there and interacting with these personality types at first hand.

 Whichever approach you take, women intuitively know why you’re talking to them.
-I recently had a conversation with a friendly Russian woman that was completely non sexual yet was confused as to whether the reason I was talking to her was because I liked her or because I was ‘genuinely’ looking for some gift ideas for my mum’s recent birthday a few days ago (Video of the interaction to be shown in a future blog post)
+I recently had a conversation with a friendly Russian woman that was completely non-sexual yet was confused as to whether the reason I was talking to her was that I liked her or because I was ‘genuinely’ looking for some gift ideas for my mum’s recent birthday a few days ago (Video of the interaction to be shown in a future blog post)

 Every girl knows why you’re talking to them.
 There will always be an element of sexual tension when talking to members of the opposite sex.